Elon Musk says he ‘regrets’ social media attacks on Trump

 Democrats wooing Musk after the Trump breakup is US plutocracy at its best

+Musk, who departed from his role as the head of the Department of Government Efficiency last month, did not specify which criticisms in particular he regretted.

-Musk’s expression of regret comes after he made a series of extraordinary attacks on Trump, including an unsubstantiated claim that his administration has refused to release files on Jeffrey Epstein to conceal his involvement with the late financier and convicted sex offender.
+Musk’s expression of regret comes after he made a series of extraordinary attacks on Trump, including an unsubstantiated claim that his administration has refused to release files on Jeffrey Epstein to conceal the president’s involvement with the late financier and convicted sex offender.

-Musk, who led the Department of Government Efficiency until last month, publicly broke with Trump last week over his “One Big, Beautiful Bill”, using his social media platform X to brand the package of sweeping tax cuts and spending increases a “disgusting abomination”.
+After serving as one of Trump’s most powerful backers during his reelection campaign and the initial phase of his presidency, Musk publicly broke with the president last week over his “One Big, Beautiful Bill”, branding the package of sweeping tax cuts and spending increases a “disgusting abomination”.

 Musk went on to post a flurry of criticisms of Trump and the Republican Party’s spending plans, sparking a public war of words between two of the world’s most powerful men.